zubair210/question.practice/README.md

     return 0;
 }
+                              # loop question
-#  badhiya question Q .4 write a program in c++ to find a prime number within a range .
+#  badhiya question Q .1 write a program in c++ to find a prime number within a range .

 #include<iostream>
 #include<math.h>